 - In stand-alone mode.
 Oracle Web Tier is configured without a domain and administered from the command line. - Using Oracle Enterprise Manager Fusion Middleware Control.
-This approach requires Oracle Web Tier to be associated with an existing Weblogic domain.
+This approach requires Oracle Web Tier to be associated with an existing WebLogic domain.
 For more information, see Oracle Fusion Middleware Installation Guide for Oracle Web Tier.

 This guide contains instructions for installing and configuring Oracle Web Tier on a single host in stand-alone mode (the components will not be associated with a WebLogic domain).
 Figure 1 illustrates the topology that will be created on your system at the conclusion of this procedure.
-It also describes the order in which you need to perform certain tasks:

-Figure 1 Oracle WebTier Stand-Alone Installation Topology and Order of Tasks
+Figure 1 Oracle Web Tier Stand-Alone Installation Topology